Introduction to Teradata Data Types and Data Modeling

 P1111_XY_HIST CC_FLAG CF 1 ? ?
 Y

-Look at the content to decide whether “FLAG” is just not the right name or CV,32 is a wrong data type setting.
+Look at the content to decide whether “FLAG” is not the proper name or CV; 32 is the wrong data typesetting.
 Reducing it to CF,1 saves you 31+2 Bytes of potential space for every row.
-That alone, repeated over several attributes, can shrink your table by 5 or 10%!
+Repeated over several attributes, that can shrink your table by 5 or 10%!

 Data Type Appropriateness

 A wrong decision I saw several times is VARCHAR(1).
-This is the most costly character flag you can have because it costs you three bytes in total for a single Y/N stored.
+This is the most costly character flag you can have because it costs you three bytes for a single Y/N stored.

 Second, does it come in fractions?
 Do not define significant decimals when fractions of a unit never occur or are always .00 in the source.